dmbarbour/wikilon/docs/AcidStateReplacement.md

 # Transaction Structure

 A potential model for transaction structure is something like a patricia trie of named elements, or an otherwise flattened, hierarchical map from keys to values.
 Each transaction would essentially become miniature database.
 This might work pretty well, especially using value references.

 Treating transactions as immutable values, rather than embedding them within the database, will likely have nicer properties for merging transactions.
 Albeit, at the cost of more expensive lookups.
 Which is better?

-# Faster History Lookups
+# Fast History Lookups?

+I developed this idea

 Rather than just having one back-reference to the previous value in history, an interesting possibility is to keep multiple references into the past using a skip-list-like structure, e.g. a list of a few "other past values" that allow leap-frogging into the past.